dayanaAra23/QAShots/QAShots/replacingIneficientSuite/README.md

-# Rethinking Our Test Automation Strategy for a Legacy and Crucial Software
+# 📚Rethinking Our Test Automation Strategy for a Legacy and Crucial Software

 For a long time, our team relied on a large automation suite:
 - **1000+ tests** in total